 Is there a way to fix the problem?

-Dirty way of forcing the view metadata to be refreshed would be simply recreate the view using original script, but imagine you have 30+ of them – Not good, time consuming and error-prone.
+A dirty way of forcing the view metadata to be refreshed would simply recreate the view using the original script, but imagine you have 30+ of them – Not good, time-consuming, and error-prone.